colortheskyjade/game_ruyanche/GameDesignDoc.md

 			* Heart shaped, red-pink
 			* Travels relatively slow
 			* *[Insert Image Here]*
+6. Beam
+	* Movement
+		* Initial (root) point does not move
+		* Beam grows until it reaches the bottom of the screen or a ship
+		* Beam moves slower than a bullet but faster than a heart (approx halfway between)
+	* Characteristics
+		* Only fired by the red ship
+		* Will stop growing on contact with the player
+	* Appearance
+		* Rainbow colored arcs
+		* *[Insert Image Here]*

 Notes:
 * All ships excluding mothership will be given the same (relatively slow) speed, but velocity is randomly generated.